 Icons for vidme.
 Square icons with sharp and rounded corners–max dimensions 300x300 px, png format.
 Vidme subscribe button–max dimensions 900x260px, png format.

 Max Bill (1908 - 1994) is the most important artist of the 20th Century.
-He is an influential Swiss graphic designer, typographer, Bauhaus artist, sculptor, architect, industrial designer politician, teacher, silversmith, and the principal Concrete Art (Concretism) who is the rector and co-founder of the Ulm School of Arts and Crafts, where he was the head of the Architecture and Product Design Department in the 1950’s.
+He is an influential Swiss graphic designer, typographer, Bauhaus artist, sculptor, architect, industrial designer politician, teacher, silversmith, and the principal figure of Concrete Art (Concretism).
+He is also the rector and co-founder of the Ulm School of Arts and Crafts, where he was the head of the Architecture and Product Design Department in the 1950’s.
 He also served in the Swiss Parliament from 1967-1971.
 He died on 9th December 1994, he collapsed and died at age 85 in Berlin airport on his last task for as president of the Bauhaus archive.

 Ok, that’s the TL; DR version.
 I suggest you click the button below and read more about this very, very interesting graphic designer.